Dynamics of McMillan mappings III. Symmetric map with mixed nonlinearity: Introduction

 Among the most extensively studied nonlinear symplectic mappings of the plane are the area-preserving quadratic H\'enon map~\cite{henon1969numerical} and the family of transformations discovered by E. McMillan~\cite{mcmillan1971problem}.
 While the H\'enon map serves as a prototype of chaotic dynamics, the McMillan map represents an integrable system~\cite{veselov1991integrable}, where the entire phase space is foliated by constant level sets of its invariant.

 The area-preserving quadratic H\'enon map, originally introduced by Michel H\'enon as a simplified model of the Poincar\'e section \cite{lichtenberg2013regular} of a dynamical system, has been used in a variety of fields due to its rich structure.
 Serving as a standard model to explore the long-term behavior of nonlinear systems, it has proven to be a valuable tool for studying stability, bifurcations, transition from regular to chaotic dynamics and the associated fractal structures~\cite{devaney2018introduction,wiggins1990introduction}.
-Beyond its significance in mathematical theory, the area-preserving maps like the H\'enon map has practical applications across several areas of physics and biology: \begin{itemize} \item \textbf{Celestial mechanics:} Poincar\'e sections in celestial dynamics are used to study the stability of spacecraft trajectories, as well as resonances, and chaotic motion in satellite and planetary orbits~\cite{arnold1997celestial,meyer2017introduction}. \item \textbf{Plasma turbulence and fluid dynamics:} H\'enon-like maps help model chaotic transport of energy and particles in turbulent plasmas, shedding light on transport barriers and optimization of confinement~\cite{caldas2018}.
-Their area-preserving nature also makes them useful for approximating chaotic advection in 2D turbulence, modeling the complex mixing and stretching of incompressible fluid elements~\cite{mori1998,aref1984,ottino1989kinematics}. \item \textbf{Nonlinear optics:} Symplectic maps helps to understand light propagation in nonlinear optical systems, such as waveguides and fiber optics, where controlling chaotic behavior is essential for phenomena like soliton propagation and optical turbulence~\cite{gibbs1985optical,rivera20101563}. \item \textbf{Biological systems and Neural networks:} In ecology, the H\'enon map can model population dynamics where nonlinear interactions lead to complex behaviors like cycles, extinction, or chaotic fluctuations~\cite{may1976,sprott2003chaos}.
-It is also useful in understanding how nonlinearities in neural networks or brain dynamics can give rise to chaotic patterns, potentially linked to specific brain functions or disorders~\cite{duru2023}. \end{itemize} In essence, while simplified, the H\'enon map captures the complexity of nonlinear dynamics in area-preserving systems, making it a powerful tool for modeling conservative dynamical systems, including Hamiltonian systems where the total energy is conserved.
+Beyond its significance in mathematical theory, the area-preserving maps like the H\'enon map have practical applications in physics and biology, including celestial mechanics, plasma turbulence, nonlinear optics (light propagation in nonlinear media), and biological and neural systems (population dynamics and nonlinear network behavior)~\cite{arnold1997celestial,meyer2017introduction, caldas2018,mori1998,aref1984,ottino1989kinematics,gibbs1985optical, rivera20101563,may1976,sprott2003chaos,duru2023}.
+In essence, while simplified, the H\'enon map captures the complexity of nonlinear dynamics in area-preserving systems, making it a powerful tool for modeling conservative dynamical systems, including Hamiltonian systems where the total energy is conserved.